-- SQL statements often bring about changes across numerous rows & tables, and hence, the log file will have to store all these files.
+- SQL statements often bring about changes across numerous rows and tables, so the log file will have to store all these files.

-- In case, a log remains in a locked state for writes, then the replication or the “read” process will have to wait for a significant amount of time.
+- If a log remains locked for writes, then the replication or the “read” process will have to wait for a significant amount of time.

-Full table Data Replication Strategy focusses on replicating the database and its table completely.
-It will carry out replication for all the data records, irrespective of whether they are old or new.
-This mechanism can come in handy when you’re replicating data across old & new tables that don’t have any definition-based difference or when the data rows don’t have primary keys associated with them.
+Full table Data Replication Strategy focuses on replicating the database and its table completely.
+It will replicate all the data records, regardless of whether they are old or new.
+This mechanism can come in handy when you’re replicating data across old and new tables with no definition-based difference or when the data rows don’t have primary keys associated with them.
 Small databases such as website CDNs have this mechanism in place.

 Advantages of Full Table Data Replication